Options for Individuals and Families without Health Insurance Coverage

 A Health Insurance Marketplace (Marketplace) is available in every state where individuals and families can buy health insurance.
 Plans in the Marketplace must meet certain requirements for benefits, consumer protections, and cost to consumer.

 Individuals and families with incomes below a certain level who do not have an offer of affordable insurance from their employer and do not qualify for certain other types of coverage may be eligible for financial help to purchase insurance.

-After February 15, 2015, the annual open enrollment period will run from October 15 through December 7 for coverage starting the following year.
+After January 31, 2016, the annual open enrollment period will occur each fall for coverage starting the following year.
 People who experience certain qualifying life events (such as a job loss or birth of a child) may qualify for a time-limited special enrollment period to enroll in a plan outside of the open enrollment period.